head of department: mr s lane

-All sketchbooks the pupils develop form the coursework for their GCSE.
 Students work through the year in two smaller projects but which fall under one bigger theme, being given the opportunity to further extend skills in a wide range of media and build upon prior learning.

 Art history becomes increasingly important as a quarter of their GCSE marks relate to this area, and time is spent on discussion and understanding of their own and others' work.
 Pupils work in quality sketchbooks and on a bigger scale through large paper to encourage students to demonstrate diversity in their work and skills.

 Year 11 comprises of one additional project in the Autumn term, and the exam which takes all of the Spring term.